enesmu/Docs/legacy/netmf/intro.md

 Feb 17, 2012 | 4.1 RTM | [NETMF 4.1 SDK, for Embedded Master, USBizi and ChipworkX](https://ghistorage.blob.core.windows.net/downloads/NETMF/SDKs/NETMF%204.1%20SDK.zip) (Includes IoT book for FEZ Panda)

 # With TinyCLR OS
-Most NETMF devices are still useable today, and with the latest technologies.
+Most NETMF devices are still useable today with the latest technology.
 To use TinyCLR OS, you need to load a new bootloader and the TinyCLR OS firmware.

 ## Loading the Bootloader v2
 Before loading the TinyCLR OS firmware, we need load the GHI Electronics' [Bootloader Version 2](../../tinyclr/loaders/ghi_bootloader.md).